+There will be opportunities and challenges in the future.
 The Group will continue the production of food additives as its core business and will increase the competitiveness of its existing products by exploring new markets and new application areas.
-At the same time, the Group will capitalise on its research and production strength to develop new functional food additives, pharmaceutical intermediaries and nutraceutical products.
-The Group will continue to extend its production chain, expand its scale and strengthen its power, create new record and achieve new breakthroughs.
+The Group will capitalise its research and production strengths to develop new functional food additives, pharmaceutical intermediaries and nutraceutical products, etc. to continue to extend its production chain, to become bigger and stronger with great results.